A Radio-Controlled 1:36 Scale Model

 on my back, towing the boat along, until I could touch the bottom again and walked her to the beach.

-I took the internal ballast out and haul the model back to the truck, where I took off her ballast torpedo and took down her rig.
+I took the internal ballast out and carried the model back to the truck, where I took off her ballast torpedo and took down her rig.
 The dry model was stuffed

 back into the Tahoe by her soggy builder, and home we went.